ZiZIGY/vue-dnd-kit/packages/components/README.md

 </p>

 <p align="center">
-  Core package of the Vue Drag & Drop library with essential hooks and functionality.
+  Ready-to-use components for the Vue Drag & Drop library with Kanban, Table, and more.
 </p>

 <p align="center">